filecoin-station/fil-deal-ingester/README.md

 The output is committed to git, see [./generated/ldn-clients.csv](./generated/ldn-clients.csv)

-### Parse storage deals from StateMarketDetals.json
+### Parse storage deals from StateMarketDetails.json

 1. Download the snapshot of StateMarketDeals from Glif: https://marketdeals.s3.amazonaws.com/StateMarketDeals.json.zst

+   WARNING: The file has more than 3 GB.

 2. Decompress the file and save it to project's root dir as `StateMarketDeals.json`

+   WARNING: The decompressed file has over 23 GB

 3. Run